Imaging and Polarimetric Signatures of Konoplya-Zhidenko Black Holes with Various Thick Disk: Synchrotron Radiation and Radiative Transfer

 where $\mathcal{S}^{\alpha \beta}$ is the polarization tensor, $k^\mu$ is the photon wave vector, $\mathcal{J}^{\alpha \beta}$ characterizes emission from the source, and $H^{\alpha \beta \mu \nu}$ encodes absorption and Faraday rotation effects.
 Numerical solutions of the above equation can be obtained using the public code \textsc{Coport}~1.0~\cite{Huang:2024bar}.

-Based on \textsc{Coport}~1.0, we exploit the gauge invariance of $\mathcal{S}^{\alpha\beta}$ to simplify computations in a suitably chosen parallel-transported frame.
+Based on \textsc{Coport}~1.0, Huang et al.~\cite{Zhou:2025moa} exploit the gauge invariance of $\mathcal{S}^{\alpha\beta}$ to simplify computations in a suitably chosen parallel-transported frame.
 In this framework, Eq.~\eqref{rteq} can be decomposed into two parts.
 The first part encodes gravitational effects:

 where $f^\mu$ is a normalized spacelike vector orthogonal to $k^\mu$.
 The second part accounts for the plasma effects:

 where

 Here $\mathcal{I}=I/\nu^3$, and similarly for $\mathcal{Q}$, $\mathcal{U}$, and $\mathcal{V}$.
 The matrix $R(\chi)$ represents the rotation between the synchrotron emission frame and the parallel-transported reference frame: